securitytxt/security-txt/draft-foudil-securitytxt.md

 This can result in security reports not being received by the organization or sent to the attacker.

-To protect against this, organizations should digitally sign their "security.txt" files (as per {{signature}}), use the "Canonical" field to sign the locations of the file (as per {{canonical}}), and regularly monitor the file and the referenced resources to detect tampering.
+To protect against this, organizations should use the "Canonical" field to indicate the locations of the file (as per {{canonical}}), digitally sign their "security.txt" files (as per {{signature}}), and regularly monitor the file and the referenced resources to detect tampering.

 Security researchers should triage the "security.txt" file including verifying